herongzheng/baby-care-agent/README.md

 docker-compose up -d mysql toolbox

->when above two services are ready, bring run the application; enter **exit** if you want to quit the conversation
+>when above two services are ready, run the application; enter **exit** if you want to quit the conversation with the agent

 docker-compose run --rm python-app